-The Vietnam War was the writing on the wall.
-Unfortunately, the writing passed nearly unnoticed during the election campaign, as the war was used by both sides as a means to soil the personal military records of the other side's candidate.
-Had it really been so hard to understand that tearing down the statues of a dictator and occupying his palaces in your own land are not the same as doing these in someone else's?
-The overthrow of the Taliban and the recent election of Hamid Karzai America's favorite Afghani - made for great television programming in the US.
-It also soothed America's wounded pride in the wake of 911.
-The Afghanistan cat is anything but on the rug, however.
+the same in the country of another is a very different matter.
+The overthrow of the Taliban and recent election of Hamid Karzai, USAmerica's most favored Afghani, made for great television programming in the US.
+It also soothed USAmerica's wounded pride in the wake of 911.
+The Afghanistan cat is still not on the rug, however.
 Where would Hamid Karzai be today without his US and NATO body guards?

-After four centuries of European colonialism, a Revolutionary War, a Civil War, several border wars, the Vietnam War, and a war of ideology never before witnessed in the history of humankind, one might have expected greater wisdom emanating from a country that prides itself in diversity, tolerance, openess, and a free and democratic spirit.
-Alas, only American post-Cold War triumphalism can explain the arrogance with which the United States government moved into Iraq against the better judgment of two of its principal postwar allies, Germany and France.
+After four centuries of European colonialism, a Revolutionary War, a Civil War, several border wars, the Vietnam War, and a war of ideology never before witnessed in the history of humankind, one might have expected greater wisdom emanating from a country that prides itself in diversity, tolerance, openness, and a free and democratic spirit.
+Indeed, only USAmerican post-Cold War triumphalism can explain the arrogance with which the US moved into Iraq against the better judgment of two of its principal postwar allies.
 Need it be said that the Cold War was not won by the US alone?